 A third commenter added, “Westworld S1 was absolute perfection.
 One of the best first seasons of a show ever.
 So sad its trajectory went the way it did.”

-Ozark is a crime drama television series that premiered on Netflix in 2017.
-The series stars Jason Bateman as Marty Byrde, a financial planner who relocates his family from the Chicago suburbs to the Ozarks in Missouri to launder money for a drug cartel.
+Ozark, a crime drama TV show, debuted on Netflix in 2017.
+Jason Bateman takes on the role of Marty Byrde, a financial advisor who moves his family from the suburbs of Chicago to the Ozarks in Missouri with the purpose of laundering money for a drug cartel.

 10. Derry Girls